dchacke/no_limits/README.md

     has 3, :assocations

-You can append any options as normally, like
+You can append any options as you normally would, like

-    has 3, :assocations, dependent: :destroy
+    has 3, :assocations, dependent: :destroy, as: :watchable

 That's it!
 It also works with has_one associations like so: